Strategic Real Estate Investment Banking

 • NCUA 5300 & FDIC Call Report data

-• Composite peer benchmarking
+• Composite peer benchmarking with named peer disclosure

-• Property-level book value analysis
+• Property-level book and market valuation

 02